 Ramen Vegetable Soup

-2 packages (3 ounces each) ramen, broken into quarters (discard seasoning packet)
+- 2 packages (3 oz. each) ramen, broken into quarters (discard seasoning packet)